textmate/latex.tmbundle/Support/help.markdown

 We recommend that you use [MacTeX][] to install the necessary parts as it comes with a standard “no questions asked” installer.

-As of this writing, the installer also takes care of updating your [`PATH` variable][path-var] (by modifying `/etc/profile`) so TextMate will be able to find the installed `pdflatex`.
-If you are using another distribution you may need to setup the path manually.
+As of this writing, the installer also takes care of updating your `PATH` variable (by modifying `/etc/profile`) so TextMate will be able to find the installed `pdflatex`.
+If you are using another distribution you may need to [setup the path manually][path-var].

 [mactex]: http://www.tug.org/~koch/
 [path-var]: http://macromates.com/textmate/manual/shell_commands#search_path